 If you’re buying or leasing a mixed-use or commercial property, the life of your investment will depend on its immediate submarkets.
 Is it close to a competent school?
 Is it in a good part of town, with easy access to malls, supermarkets, and freeways?

-High vacancy rates on surrounding properties could mean that your property might not rent well, and high occupancy rates could mean that you can charge higher rents.
+High vacancy rates on surrounding properties could mean that your property might not rent well.
+Also, high occupancy rates could mean that you can charge higher rents.
 Make sure to research the homeownership rates and the absorption rates of your prospective commercial property.

 Step 6: How Much Rent Do Your Neighbors Charge?